VikrantChauhan001/jarvis/README.md

 <code>pip install speech_recognition</code>

 6. You will need to install ffmpeg:
-In windows from: https://ffmpeg.zeranoe.com/builds/ and add to your path.
+In windows from: https://ffmpeg.zeranoe.com/builds/ and add to your path.<br>
 In Linux: <code> sudo apt-get install ffmpeg</code>

 7. Pydub: